brianmartinil/notakvm/README.md

 Once the script is up and running, the active monitor should follow the USB switch.

-## TODOs

-* The code for detecting and killing previously running instances is unnecessarily complicated and not super reliable.
-Clean it up or delete it.

 ## Limitations

 * On my monitor, switching between sources takes about 6 seconds.
 This is on par with the cheap ($100) 4K / 60hz DisplayPort KVM I tried, but is slower than higher-end KVMs.